platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 </div>

-Despite these published best practice guidelines, much of the model source code corpus, roughly 80% [@Barton2022] is not published at all along with the scientific publication, and for a trivial reason:
+Despite these published best practice guidelines, however, much of the model source code corpus, roughly 80% [@Barton2022] is not published at all along with the scientific publication, and for a trivial reason:
 @Barnes2010's survey stated that "the code is a little raw" was named as the main reason for not publishing the model.
 Here we aim to address this fear and help build confidence that the model code is good enough in line with @Wilson2016 and @Barnes2010;
-beyond those, we break them down to concrete recipes on how to implement those good practices during the modelling software creation process.
+beyond those, we break principles down to concrete recipes on how to implement those good practices during the modelling software creation process.
 We start off by motivating each of the good practices and contextualizing them towards the goal of publishing a model software or a scientific result arising from model software.
 We describe the tools that can be used in a non-exhaustive way covering the entire range of good practices.
 You may deviate from the tools we selected, or disagree with them, and you may add others or leave some out that we suggested.

 ## Structure

-All models start with a [@Edmonds2019].
+All models start with a purpose [@Edmonds2019]; and the purpose must be stated.
 That has since long bin the number one Good Modelling Practice advice put forward.
 It doesn't hurt to know about your domain, either, and most often a scientific software is developed by a domain expert [@Wilson2016].
-Speak to other experts, develop a conceptual model, only then start formalizing your model in math and in software [@Wang2023;@Romanowska2015;@Grimm2006] to arrive at at your computational model -- a purpose-driven and simplified representation of your system in software.
+Speak to other experts, develop a conceptual model, only then start formalizing your model in math and in software [@Wang2023;@Romanowska2015;@Grimm2006] to arrive at your computational model -- a purpose-driven and simplified representation of your system in software.

+### Single authors

 Socio-environmental modelling software can be created by a _single person_; in fact, it often is in student or postdoc projects or individual programming sprints [@Hettrick2022].
-Unfortunately from a software developing perspective, the necessity of having to be a domain expert at the same time means that 90% of scientists are self-taught developers without formal training in software engineering [@Wilson2016].
+Unfortunately from a software development perspective, the necessity of having to be a domain expert at the same time means that 90% of scientists are self-taught developers without formal training in software engineering [@Wilson2016].
 That one person will have to read her own code and to apply it for simulations, she will have to align the software development with her research, will have to understand what she did in the past, she will have to retrace the steps that led her to the current state.
 All of this necessitates to some degree that the work is stored redundantly in backups, and that changes are documented.
 She would like to ensure that code changes do not break previous work, and does that by testing the model after every update [@Rosero2016].

-If the model is to be used to produce scientific results subject to _peer review_, the single person will have to ensure replicability of results.
-She will have to subject it to an editor or a reviewer, thus make it readable, and document it.
-And sometimes, she might be asked to support the reviewers in executing the model somewhere outside her own computer infrastructure.
-When feedback comes, there should be a platform to file the individual concerns and address them.

-If at least one _other person_ is using the model, the permission issue --- also known as the license -- becomes pertinent.
-This other user needs a way to communicate with the developer, for feature requests or for reporting bugs.
-If that person intents to improve on your work, the permissions become more important, needing contributor agreements and codes of conduct.
-How are decisions made about the now joint modelling software -- some form of governance model needs to be established.
-With the growth of a community, even a community management system might be required, with granular access, distributed roles, and fine-grained permissions.

-Regardless of the size of the collaboration, structured reviews, pre-commit hooks, and common coding standards can be used to maintain high code quality.
-Software needs to be sustainable as you aim for establishing a larger user base, use it in other scientific software, but most importantly, use the model to support scientific conclusions:
-Good Scientific Practice demands that primary data are available for a minimum of 10 years after when a scientific publications relies on them, and so should models [@DFG2022].
-This is often a difficult requirement when models are developed in externally funded projects, when hardware and software environment change, or where mobility requirements demand for relocations of staff and frequent change of jobs.
-Mobility is a good argument in such circumstances for releasing your model as Free and Open Source Software (FOSS) so that the developer herself can take it along.

-### Single authors

 Authors of scientific models eventually become authors or co-authors of scientific publications arising from or with the help of a model.
-As scientific authors, they are bound by ethical considerations such as the Guidelines for Safeguarding Good Scientific Practice, among them the unambiguous declaration of intellectual property to the work and ensuring availability of the model for a prolonged period of time [@DFG2022].
+As scientific authors, they are bound by ethical considerations such as the Guidelines for Safeguarding Good Scientific Practice, among them the unambiguous declaration of intellectual property to the work and ensuring availability of the model for a prolonged period of time [@DFG2022;@Allea2023].
 The declaration of intellectual property carries with it the proper acknowledgement of software the model is built on, and respecting the permissions pertaining to the sources used.
 The archiving requirement carries with it the obligation to ensure that technical failures or changes in the circumstances of the model author do not lead to the loss of the model: decentralized backups or public repositories help.

 For many scientific model authors, getting stuff done may be more important than documenting it thoroughly, usefulness is more valued than red tape, spontaneous ideas are implemented preferably over those layed down in a management plan; individual agency supersedes organizational processes.
 In this way, scientific model software development reflects the ideas formulated in agile development: "Individuals and interactions over processes and tools.
 Working software over comprehensive documentation.
 Customer collaboration over contract negotiation.
 Responding to change over following a plan" [@Beck2001].
 And while the items on the left are valued more, the items on the right are still important.<!-- this could go to discussion -->

 There are many tools available to structure and ameliorate the work for the less preferred actions.
 Some that help with clarifying legal constraints and documentation, and others that help with structuring the development process, among them source code management services.
-One criterion to assess whether software is sustainable is the truck factor, asking: "How many people can get hit by a truck, before the project becomes unmaintainable?"; the OpenSSF gold standard requires that is truck factor is $>= 3$ [@OpenSSF2024].
+One criterion to assess whether software is sustainable is the truck factor, asking: "How many people can get hit by a truck, before the project becomes unmaintainable?"; the OpenSSF gold standard requires that is truck (or bus) factor is $>= 3$ [@OpenSSF2024].

 ### Reviewers

+If the model is to be used to produce scientific results subject to _peer review_, the single person will have to ensure reproducibility of results.
+She will have to subject it to an editor or a reviewer, thus make it readable and understandable, and document it.
+And sometimes, she might be asked to support the reviewers in executing the model somewhere outside her own computer infrastructure.
+When feedback comes, there should be a platform to file the individual concerns and address them.

 To be published in a scientific journal, reviewers need to be able to access and understand the model.
 Various documentation principles can help to ensure this accessibility, including automatically generated application programming interface (API) references, in-code documentation and the generation of metadata through packaging.
 Advice on how to write the code is old and simple: "Write code that minimizes the time it would take someone else to understand it---even if that someone else is you." [@Flesch1950].